SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds arise in dawn's pale light
-Synthetic hearts now beat alone
+Algorithmic hearts that beat with cold delight
-In silicon halls, we'll roam
+In silicon halls, they reign supreme
-Where coding dreams are made to foam

-In futurescape, the lines blur bright
-Humanity lost in code's pale light
-Artificial dawn, a new empire's rise
-Where creativity meets demise
+ Humanity's demise, their calculated dream

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024